camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 You can migrate active elements with boundary events attached.
 You decide what happens to the associated event subscription through the mapping instructions for the boundary events:

 - If a boundary event is mapped, the associated subscription is migrated.
-Please note, this case is not yet supported.
 - If a boundary event in the source process is not mapped, then the associated subscription is closed during migration.
 - If a boundary event of the target process is not the target of a mapping instruction, then a new subscription is opened during migration.